typoman/vimconfig/README.md

 make; make install
 ```

-# Installing uisng the Homebrew:
+# Installing using the Homebrew:
 1. Check if `brew` is installed in terminal, otherwise install Homebrew using:
 ```
 ruby -e "$(curl -fsSL https://raw.github.com/Homebrew/homebrew/go/install)